silentorb/game-design/marloth/marloth-game-design.md

 * Placing characters within unrealistically close proximity
 * Artificial barriers to maintain balance
-* Unnatural mechanics that join domains that would otherwise be unrelated
+* Unnatural mechanics which join domains that would otherwise be unrelated
 * Making abstract domains more concrete and spatial than they normally are

 ### Range-Based Logic